lutzfischer/xiFDR/README.md

 (target-target matches in grey, matches involving decoys in red.
 Error control should account for aggregation of matches from lower levels to higher levels.)

 xiFDR allows the user to filter for the desired FDR at the level or levels of interpretation of the results.
 For example, data may be filtered at 5% FDR at the link level, and 10% at the PPI level.
 Error is propagated by aggregating target and decoy matches from lower levels with a sum of squares approach.
+The "boosting" feature sets thresholds at lower error levels to reduce the number of decoys at higher error levels, resulting in more matches passing FDR at residue pair or protein pair levels.

 #### Terminology